 - 3. Food takes 7 seconds to travel in the esophagus.

 - 4. Gut-brain axis regulates the digestive system.

 - 5. Small intestine can stretch up to 23 feet.

-- 6. Stomach produces hydrochloric acid to aid in digestion.
+- 6. The stomach produces hydrochloric acid to aid in digestion.

-- 7. Stomach does not do most of the digestion.
+- 7. The stomach does not do most of the digestion.

 - 8. Gut hosts over 400 bacterial species for digestion.